 Figure 1.1.
 Surface land pressure observations received by one or more WIGOS Monitoring Centres (global NWP centres contributing to WDQMS – DWD, ECMWF, JMA and NCEP) on 2 January 2023, 00Z.

-(Colour coding is against GBON baseline requirements: fully reporting stations shown in green, partly reporting stations in orange or red, silent (non-reporting) stations in black).
+(Colour coding is against GBON baseline requirements: fully reporting stations shown in green, partly reporting stations in orange or red, silent (non-reporting) stations in black, stations that report at the frequency greater than required by GBON in pink [Johnson]).

 Currently, large gaps exist over land and sea where essential surface-based observations are missing.
 For instance, missing surface-pressure observations available to WIGOS Monitoring Centres (global NWP centres contributing to WDQMS) are shown here (see map, above) in black dots.
 Red or orange dots show where observations are available but are not currently shared internationally at the required temporal frequency.